j i m v a l l a n c e > d i s c o g r a p h y > a l b u m s

 Comments:

-Between 1987 and 1992 I co-wrote a dozen songs with Steven Tyler and Joe Perry.
-I learned a lot, I had a lot of fun, and I came away with enormous respect for Aerosmith's talent, integrity, their brotherhood as a band, and their commitment to music as a positive force.
+Between 1987 and 1992 I wrote a dozen songs with Steven Tyler and Joe Perry.
+I learned a lot, I had a ton of fun, and I came away with enormous respect for Aerosmith's talent, integrity, their brotherhood as a band, and their commitment to music as a positive force.
+Aerosmith are unique as individuals and they're unique as a group.
+In all of Rock-and-Roll there are few bands that can match their energy and innovation ... on-stage or in the studio.

 Bruce Fairbairn

-John Kalodner: In January 1987 I go to the band's rehearsal hall in Somerville in the dead of stinking Boston winter during a horrible blizzard.
-They play me what they've been rehearsing.
+John Kalodner: In January 1987 I went to the band's rehearsal hall in Somerville in the dead of stinking Boston winter during a horrible blizzard.
+They played me what they'd been rehearsing.
 Tyler had part of "Dude" but it wasn't together.
 I returned two weeks later in another stinking blizzard and they'd made basically no progress.
 The songs were just a collection of rehearsal riffs, not really happening.
 I listened as politely as I could, made some notes, and thought, "I gotta get somebody to fix these songs".
 I didn't know how they'd react to what I had to say next: "Look, here's what an A&R person does.
 I need to bring in some people to help you write songs".

 Steven Tyler: I told him if he knew someone I could write lyrics with and have as much fun as when I'm writing with Joe Perry, then please bring 'em in.